redpanda-data/connect/docs/streams/README.md

 2. An [HTTP REST API][rest-api] allows you to dynamically create, read the status of, update, and delete streams at runtime.

-These two methods can be use interchangably, i.e. it's possible to update and delete streams that were created with static files.
+These two methods can be used in combination, i.e. it's possible to update and delete streams that were created with static files.

 [static-files]: using_config_files.md